rebeccc/HelloInternet/python-jupyter/README.md

 # Hello Internet in Python-Juypter Notebook

 ## Install
 -Juypter Notebook (5+)
 -Python 3+

 ## Setup aka Creating Socket
 Use the socket.socket(socket.AF_INET, socket.SOCK_STREAM) function to create a TCP socket in python.
 This will return a socket object.

 ## Connecting to Socket
+Use the socket.connect() function of the socket object to connect to a server.
+The function takes a tuple with the hostname (or IP address) and port.

 ## Sending & Receiving
+Use the socket.send() and socket.recv() functions in the socket object to transfer data.

 ## Cleanup

-file with instructions on how to build and run your programs.
-If any extra software (compilers/libraries) need to be installed, include those in your instructions and provide a setup.sh script that installs anything necessary (you can assume Ubuntu is the OS).

-The README.md also must contain documentation about the key socket functions in the language of your choice.
-This does not need to be exhaustive, but should describe the basic usage and any special considerations.
+You should socket.close() a socket when you are done with it.